 Working with Oxford’s physics department, Firth built the selective feeders, which Hillemann is now using.
-Squirrels annihilated the first version in one weekend; the sixth, squirrel-proofed with garden hoses and Tupperware, and also mud-proof, waterproof, woodpecker-proof, and protected by steel cages, was successfully deployed in 2013.
+Squirrels annihilated the first version in one weekend; the sixth, squirrel-proofed with garden hoses and plastic containers, and also mud-proof, waterproof, woodpecker-proof, and protected by steel cages, was successfully deployed in 2013.

 From the RFID-tagged feeder data, Firth first identified the social circles, which include various species.
 Then he interrupted them by creating new feeding groups.
 He rigged 12 feeders so that half opened only for birds with an odd-numbered chip, and the other half opened for evens.
 Odds could eat beside only odds, and evens with evens.
 It’s as if you checked Facebook one day and half your real friends were replaced by “friends” you didn’t know—and you had to have lunch with them.